 For me, blogging – as opposed to simply having a static website with the information needed to enlighten about my novels and provide sales links – really took off due to two important pivotal points.

 The first was in July of 2008 when then-fellow Sourcebooks author Marie Force invited me to join the Casablanca Authors Blog.
 Fellow romance authors Cheryl Brooks, Loucinda McGary, Linda Wisdom, Kendra Leigh Castle, Michele Ann Young, Malena Lott, Mary Margret Daughtridge, Terry Spear, Amelia Grey, and Marie made me welcome, taught me the joy of blogging and group marketing, and, more than anything, became my friends.
-If not for Casablanca, I never would have been brave enough to create my group blog Austen Authors with Abigail Reynolds in 2010.
+If not for Casablanca, I never would have been brave enough to create my group blog Austen Authors in 2010.

 Second was when I launched the release of my first novel, Mr. and Mrs. Fitzwilliam Darcy: Two Shall Become One, and embarked on my first virtual book tour.
 It was the beginning of connecting with book bloggers all over the place.